 To consolidate the opportunities of telehealth that have been enabled during COVID-19, this project aims to better understand the barriers to accessing and using telehealth for people living with hepatitis C. This may include issues related to care engagement and retention, and the support needs of health professionals using telehealth for hepatitis C care delivery.

-We have now begun a targeted period of interviewing in Victoria, New South Wales, Western Australia and Queensland.
+We have now begun a targeted period of interviewing in Victoria, New South Wales and Queensland.

 Project research officer Dr Frances Shaw is planning to conduct interviews with: